Optimal - The Blog

 The Mediterranean Diet at its Peak

-The Mediterranean diet is an excellent example of a healthy eating pattern that incorporates fresh fruits and vegetables and other plant-based foods.
-Animal-based foods are limited to fish, seafood, poultry, eggs, dairy, and unprocessed lean meat in moderation.
+The Mediterranean diet is an excellent example of a healthy eating pattern incorporating fresh fruits, vegetables, and other plant-based foods.
+In moderation, animal-based foods are limited to fish, seafood, poultry, eggs, dairy, and unprocessed lean meat.
 Sustainably and organically grown foods are preferable.
-A healthy lifestyle and exercise are important as well.
+A healthy lifestyle and exercise are also important.

 Source: Serra-Majem, Lluís et al. “Updating the Mediterranean Diet Pyramid towards Sustainability: Focus on Environmental Concerns.”
 International journal of environmental research and public health vol. 17,23 8758.
 25 Nov.
 2020, doi:10.3390/ijerph17238758 This article is an open-access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license ([R]).

-The core of the Mediterranean Diet Pyramid (MDP) is based on plant foods and is responsible for the prevention of numerous chronic diseases and for healthy weight management, as well as for reduced use of natural resources and greenhouse gas emissions.
-Plant foods produced by agroecological methods (free from chemical pesticides) can markedly minimize human and nature’s exposure to pesticides.
+The core of the Mediterranean Diet Pyramid (MDP) is based on plant foods, which are responsible for preventing numerous chronic diseases, managing healthy weight, and reducing natural resource use and greenhouse gas emissions.
+Plant foods produced by agroecological methods (free from chemical pesticides) can markedly minimize human and environmental exposure to pesticides.

-Consuming a variety of colors of both vegetables and fruit is strongly recommended to help ensure the intake of a broad range of micronutrients and phytochemicals.
-The less these foods are cooked, the higher the retention of vitamins and the lower use of fuel, thus minimizing environmental impact.
+Consuming various vegetables and fruits in various colors is strongly recommended to help ensure the intake of a broad range of micronutrients and phytochemicals.
+The less these foods are cooked, the higher the vitamin retention and the lower the fuel use, thus minimizing environmental impact.

-The preference should always be for fresh, seasonal, and minimally processed vegetables and fruits.
-Similarly, choosing local cereal-based products (i.e., bread, couscous, polenta, pasta, rice, etc.) when possible and available will support the local economy and reduce the ecologic impact of the production chain.
+Fresh, seasonal, and minimally processed vegetables and fruits should always be preferred.
+Similarly, choosing local cereal-based products (e.g., bread, couscous, polenta, pasta, rice, etc.) when possible and available will support the local economy and reduce the ecological impact of the production chain.
 Adequate water intake of 2-2.5 liters per day is also essential.

 Reference